Aħwa Maltin

-Aħwa Maltin (Aħwa Maltin, AM), previously called the People's Party (Partit Popolari, PP), also called the Popular Party by Maltese English-language media,' is a conservative political party in Malta.
+Aħwa Maltin (Brothers of Malta), previously called the People's Party (Partit Popolari, PP), also called the Popular Party by Maltese English-language media,' is a minor conservative political party in Malta.
 It was founded in July 2020 and is currently headed by Paul Salomone.
 The party has never obtained any seats in local councils or the Maltese parliament.
 It does not contest European elections.
-It has been labelled right-wing to far-right in the media, however the party opposes this characterisation.
+It has been labelled right-wing to far-right in the media, however the party rejects this characterisation.

 History

-The party was founded as the People's Party (Partit Popolari) was registered in July 2020 and would be launched later in November of the same year.
+The party, founded as the People's Party (Partit Popolari) was registered in July 2020 and would be launched later in November of the same year.
 In the first annual general meeting held on 4 August 2020, Paul Salomone, who had previously contested the 2008 election on the list of National Action, was confirmed leader of the party.
 In the 2022 general election, the first election the party participated in, contested with a total of 8 candidates in all 13 districts.
 They received 1,533 votes (0.53%) and did not elect any of their candidates, coming in second place amongst the third parties after ADPD and fourth nationwide.

-Even if it shares the same name as that of People's Party of 1895 that was founded by Sigismondo Savona, the party in 1895 did not inspire the newer one.
+Even if sharing the same name, the party shared no history or inspiration with the People's Party of 1895 founded by Sigismondo Savona.
 The party also remembered Enrico Mizzi in the 72nd anniversary of his death.

+In early 2025, the party updated their name to the Brothers of Malta, modelling themselves on the Fratelli d'Italia party.

+In the 2026 general election, the party received 1845 first count votes, coming in fifth out of all the parties.

+In September 2026, the party leader Paul Salomone announced that the party will be dissolved following low interest in volunteers and candidates.

 Ideology

-Ideologically, it is a right-wing populist and conservative party, and it opposes immigration, opposing "the abuse of the asylum system to facilitate economic migration".
+Ideologically, it was a right-wing populist and conservative party, and it opposes immigration, opposing "the abuse of the asylum system to facilitate economic migration".
 The party's founding document, entitled Il-Pilastri tal-Partit Popolari (The Founding Principles of the People's Party), described it as seeking the "wider use of the referendum", promoting the principle of subsidiarity locally and at the European level, supporting "the traditional family without prejudice to the rights of non-traditional families", and seeking to "represent Malta in Europe rather than Europe in Malta".
-The party has coupled together traditional-conservative positions with Eurosceptic and anti-immigration stances.
+The party coupled together traditional-conservative positions with Eurosceptic and anti-immigration stances.

-The party itself has stated that their policies are similar to those of the centre-right Partit Nazzjonalista until the 2000s, and thus that labeling the party as far-right would be profoundly incorrect.
+The party itself stated that their policies are similar to those of the centre-right Partit Nazzjonalista until the 2000s, and thus that labelling the party as far-right would be profoundly incorrect.
+As recently as 2011 however, it was noted that the Partit Nazzjonalista platform was still "far to the right of most other Christian Democratic parties, the Bavarian Christian Social Union in Germany included".